-The teacher's task is to see that the child learns because this is how he/she actualizes his/her psychic life and becomes more adult.
-How should the teacher guide a child to ensure that he/she learns?
+The teacher's task is to see that the child learns, because this is how he/she actualizes his/her psychic life and becomes more adult.
+How should the teacher guide a child to ensure he/she learns?
 Children learn by attributing affective, cognitive, and normative meaning to the subject matter.
 It follows that they should be accompanied in these three ways.
 There is a direct relationship between the ways the teacher guides the child and the ways he/she attributes meaning and, therefore, learns.

-Accordingly, the quality of the affective (stable, labile) and of the cognitive (orderly, disorderly) accompaniment influences the quality of the normative (meaningful, meaningless) accompaniment.
-Subject matter which the child experiences as valuable, useful, and meaningful becomes norms in his/her possessed experience and finds expression in his/her greater obedience to norms, as he/she approaches adulthood.
+Accordingly, the quality of the affective (stable, labile) and of the cognitive (orderly, disorderly) accompanying influences the quality of the normative (meaningful, meaningless) accompaniment.
+Subject matter which the child experiences as valuable, useful, and meaningful becomes norms in his/her possessed experience and is expressed by his/her greater obedience to norms, as he/she approaches adulthood.

-These three modes of accompaniment can never be dissociated from each other, and their interrelationships are very significant for teaching and for the effective actualization of the child's psychic life.
+These three modes of accompanying can never be dissociated from each other, and their interrelationships are very significant for teaching and for effectively actualizing the child's psychic life.